What Trading Stocks Has Taught Me About Risk, Resilience, and Myself

 It’s about becoming the kind of person who is willing to learn and grow everyday and stay patient along the way.

-And honestly, that’s been the most rewarding part of all.
+And that is most certainly the rewarding part of it all.

 Leave a comment